PaulZC/F9P_RAWX_Logger/HARDWARE.md

 - cat b_*.ubx > base.ubx

 The HHMMSS filename format ensures that the files are concatenated in the correct order.
-If your files straddle UTC midnight, you will have to combine the files from day1 and day2 seperately first and then combine the two day files together.
+If your files straddle UTC midnight, you will have to combine the files from day1 and day2 separately first and then combine the two day files together.

 You can then process a pair of base and rover files using [RTKLIB](http://rtkexplorer.com/downloads/rtklib-code/).